 If you are facing unnecessary challenges in developing your relationship skills due to anxiety, fears, or trauma, know that you can turn to an RTT® therapist to help you.

 RTT® is a technique developed by Marisa Peer that recognizes the role of your past experiences in contributing to your relationship problems.

 Through a combination of therapeutic approaches, including CBT, NLP, neuroscience, and hypnotherapy, RTT® will help you to reprogram your mind so you can elevate the quality and health of your relationship.

-In just a few sessions with an RTT® therapist, you’ll be able to understand how different events in your life contribute to your relationship challenges and take steps towards putting your past to rest.
+In just a few sessions with an RTT® therapist, you’ll be able to understand how different events in your life contribute to your relationship challenges and take steps toward putting your past to rest.

 These key relationship skills help you consciously build a fulfilling romantic relationship with your partner, no matter what stage you are in your union.

 Moreover, these skills will spill over into other relationships.
 Relationships with family, friends, colleagues, and acquaintances, will enrich as well!